Raubkatz/Quantum_Machine_Learning/README.md

 This is a small repository that shows some basic applications of the quantum machine learning methods from qiskit-machine-learning for three types of data for classification.

 The full documentation on all scripts still needs to be done.
+However, the cripts are quite self explanatory, just go into the respective folder and run the program, all results will be saved.

 exp_SU2 contains all scripts for performing the experiments on SU(2) random data.